 Call for Papers:

-The Journal of Sociology and Christianity requests submission of articles for the next issue.
-All articles will be blind peer-reviewed.
+The Journal of Sociology and Christianity invites submission of articles for the next issue.
+All articles will be anonymously peer-reviewed.
 Please see the Submission Guidelines for details.

 - 1. to publish original research and commentary that addresses the difficult social and cultural issues of our time;